MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_2.md

 The [loop function](https://github.com/MrYsLab/Telemetrix4UnoR4/blob/3629992d2c64da9b76eb5771d4c8933678149924/examples/Minima/Minima.ino#L2063) checks to see if a client command needs to be processed by calling [get_next_command](https://github.com/MrYsLab/Telemetrix4UnoR4/blob/3629992d2c64da9b76eb5771d4c8933678149924/examples/Minima/Minima.ino#L1631).

-If reporting is enabled, it calls the various scanners, and finally, if required will send requested commands to the configured stepper motors.
+If reporting is enabled, it calls the various scanners and, if necessary, sends the requested commands to the configured stepper motors.

 ## The Next Posting

 This completes the discussion of the Telemetrix server file.
-In the next posting we will discuss the Python API class.
+In the next post, we will discuss the Python API class.